 Brush and protect your teeth naturally with these homemade toothpaste recipes and tips for optimal dental hygiene from a dentist.

-When I came to Spain I wasn’t able to validate my degree.
-With too many dentists here already, they have recently made it mostly impossible for anybody who has studied outside the European Union to legally practice here.
+When I came to Spain, I wasn’t able to validate my degree.
+With too many dentists here already, they have recently made it mostly impossible for anybody who has studied outside the European Union (in some cases, outside of Spain) to legally practice here.

-While I’ve avoided writing about dental health up until now, but decided that it’s about time that I help you understand why and how we get cavities and gingivitis in the hopes that you can prevent them and take back your dental health.
+While I’ve avoided writing about dental health up until now, I’ve decided that it’s about time that I help you understand certain things about oral health.
+I want you to understand why and how we get cavities and gingivitis in the hopes that you can prevent them and take back your dental health.

 The importance of brushing your teeth